JonathanWilbur/mueller-report/volume1.md

 [^117]: **\[ REDACTED: Investigative Technique \]**
 [^118]: **\[ REDACTED: Investigative Technique \]**
 [^119]: **\[ REDACTED: Investigative Technique \]**
 [^120]: A VPN extends a private network, allowing users to send and receive data across public networks (such as the Internet) as if the connecting computer was directly connected to the private network.
-The VPN in this case had been created to give a small number of DCCC employees access to certain databases housed on the DNC network. therefore, while the DCCC employees were outside the DNC's private network, they could access parts of the DNC network from their DCCC computers.
+The VPN in this case had been created to give a small number of DCCC employees access to certain databases housed on the DNC network.
+Therefore, while the DCCC employees were outside the DNC's private network, they could access parts of the DNC network from their DCCC computers.
 [^121]: **\[ REDACTED: Investigative Technique \]**
 [^122]: **\[ REDACTED: Investigative Technique \]**
 [^123]: "malware" is short for malicious software, and here refers to software designed to allow a third party to infiltrate a computer without the consent or knowledge of the computer's user or operator.